Simulating Fluid-Structure Interaction in a Ball Check Valve

 Examining the Flow in a Ball Check Valve

 After running the coupled analysis, you can inspect the behavior of the ball check valve.
 First, there is the function of the valve, preventing backflow in the reverse flow case and allowing flow in the functional case.
 In the results below, you can see the fluid pressure in the valve under both functional and reverse flow conditions.
 You can also evaluate stress in the solids.

 Fluid pressure in the ball check valve under reverse (left) and functional (right) flows.

 After confirming that the check ball valve functions as expected, you can inspect the performance of the valve and use the results to make design considerations.
 The velocity of the fluid is an important characteristic of the ball check valve.
 You can see how the flow moves through the valve, calculate the maximum velocity, and use the average velocity at the outlet to determine the maximum flow rate through the valve.
 Additionally, you can view the operating curve of the valve by plotting the pressure as a function of the flow rate.

-Fluid velocity at the fully open functional stage (left) and the flow rate through the valve outlet (left).
+Fluid velocity at the fully open functional stage (left) and the flow rate through the valve outlet (right).

 The opening pressure for this check ball valve is about 4.5 mbar, when the flow raises to a nonzero number.

 Of course, there are many additional examples of how you can use the COMSOL Multiphysics functionality for modeling fluid-structure interaction.
 Are you working on an FSI analysis?
 Tell us more in the comments below!